TRAINING OPPORTUNITIES and RESOURCES

 Program Description

-The Society for Prevention Research (SPR) is seeking applicants to a 1-year program to support aspiring prevention scientists with a focus on increasing underrepresented populations in prevention science research.
-Through this program, undergraduate students will receive an introduction to prevention science and how to pursue a career in prevention science through virtual workshops and SPR 2025 conference attendance.
+The Society for Prevention Research (SPR) is seeking applicants for a one-year program designed to support aspiring prevention scientists, with a focus on increasing representation of underrepresented populations in prevention science research.

 Eligibility

-Eligible students must have completed a minimum of two years post-secondary education and meet the definition of an underrepresented minority, as previously defined by NIH (see google form application for more information).
-A SPR member must sponsor the student’s application to the program, and both the member and student may receive financial support to attend the SPR conference.
+Eligible students must have completed a minimum of two years of post-secondary education and meet the definition of an underrepresented minority, as previously defined by NIH (see Google Form application for more information).

 Application Procedures

-Questions about the Program or Application Process
+Questions About the Program or Application Process

-Survey Link: https://utexas.qualtrics.com/jfe/form/SV_cJ5OojDXDLOl6pE
+Survey Link:

 Thank you,